b2io/handbook/hiring-process.md

 We start by having a few members of the team meet a candidate, and then follow up with a whole-team meeting.
 In both meetings, candidates are welcome to ask questions and get a feel for the team environment.
 We make this handbook available publicly in part so that candidates can get a clear picture of our company during the interview process.

 Offers are typically made via email.
-We try and be as explicit as possible about compensation, benefits, expectations, etc. We're not into hardball negotiating; we make sincere offers based on the best information we have.
+We try to be as explicit as possible about compensation, benefits, expectations, etc. We're not into hardball negotiating; we make sincere offers based on the best information we have.